apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 ## Update Strategy

-The SolrCloud CRD provides users the ability to define how it is updated, through `SolrCloud.Spec.updateStrategy`.
+The SolrCloud CRD provides users the ability to define how Pod updates should be managed, through `SolrCloud.Spec.updateStrategy`.
 This provides the following options:

 Under `SolrCloud.Spec.updateStrategy`: